About the Society

 We also award three unique University Scholarships.
 The Wildlife Ecology Research Scholarship is open to postgraduate research students undertaking a research project directly relevant to the conservation of Australia’s wildlife.
 Scholarships are valued at $5,000 for one year.
 Applications are due by 31 May.

 The Society also offers Conservation Group Grants.
-The Board of the Society carefully considers all requests for grants from conservation groups that emphasise wildlife preservation.
-A grant application form is available on the website should you be interested in applying.
+The Board of the Society considers all requests for grants from conservation groups emphasising wildlife preservation.
+A grant application form is available on the website if you want to apply.

 The Society holds a Threatened Wildlife Photographic Competition, a national competition that rewards and promotes the conservation of threatened or endangered Australian wildlife through photography.
 The Society invites photographers to raise the plight of threatened wildlife across Australia.
 The closing date for entries is 30 June, and online voting is from 1 to 31 July.